fernando-mashimo/bit-refill-wogi/README.md

 # The Hexagonal Online Store
-Your favorite one-stop shop for things you don't need: the first stop is the last one. 😆
+Your favorite one-stop shop for things you don't need: your first visit will be the last one. 😆

-- Application is under construction
+- Application is under construction, as of March, 2025.
-- About Hexagonal Architecture: I'm aware it is too over-engineered for an application of this size - just wanted to keep practicing coding patterns.
+- About Hexagonal Architecture: I'm aware it is too over-engineered for an application of this size - just wanted to keep practicing coding patterns and shared it.